In depth topics to help you be successful.

 If you have questions or can't find what you need, Ask NURIA or check out our research guides.

 Identify the main concepts or keywords in your question.
 These are potential search terms.
-In this case they are "title ix," "women," "athletes," and "college athletic programs".
+In this case, they are "title ix," "women," "athletes," and "college athletic programs".

 Before you commit to a research topic:

-If you are finding too much information and too many sources, narrow your topic.
-For example: "women and athletes and college and athletics".Finding too little information may indicate that you need to broaden your topic by using a more general term or terms in your search.
+If you find too much information and too many sources, narrow your topic.
+For example: "women and athletes and college and athletics".
+Finding too little information may indicate that you need to broaden your topic by using a more general term or terms in your search.

 Subject Search looks for words in the Subject field.
-Subject searching is a good strategy for topics that are well-defined, and have a lot written about them.
+Subject searching is a good strategy for topics that are well-defined and have a lot written about them.

 More Search Tips